 The program lasted from 6 to 8 pm, with 2 stages.
-First the horses carrying the beer wagon came into the arena and stopped in the middle, where everybody could go and take pictures of them.
+First the horses carrying the beer wagon came into the arena and stopped in the middle.
+There everybody could go and take pictures of them.

-How huge, majestic and beautiful they were… and so patient and calm with all the people around.
-Each Clydesdale was wearing festive shiny harness, like specifically made for Las Vegas – even the dog had a special sparkling one 🙂
+How huge, majestic and beautiful they were!… They were also so patient and calm with all the people around.
+Each Clydesdale was wearing festive shiny harness, like specifically made for Las Vegas.
+Even the famous dog was wearing a special sparkling vest :)

-It is not easy to be a hitch driver we learned — it takes special skills and training to manipulate the 8 horses — he has to deal with 2 times 8 strings (2 per horse) which he has to pulled individually in the right direction at the right time, while performing difficult tasks.
-This requires strength too.
+It is not easy to be a hitch driver we learned.
+It takes special skills and training to manipulate the 8 horses.
+He has to deal with 2 times 8 strings (2 per horse).
+Each he has to pulled individually in the right direction at the right time, while performing difficult tasks.
+This requires strength too…

-In the second stage was the demonstration of several maneuvers, like for example making the horses move right or left while the wagon had to stay in the same position.
+The second stage was the demonstration of several maneuvers.
+We could see an example of how to make the horses move right or left while the wagon had to stay in the same position.

-Everything was a success, and we were literally impressed with these wonderful horses and their performance, even though for the hitch driver this was only his second public performance.
+Everything was a success.
+We were literally impressed with these wonderful horses and their performance, even though for the hitch driver this was only his second public performance.
+They successfully accomplished it.

 But it seems like this was not the first time the Budweiser Clydesdales visited the South Point Casino.
-This (above) is a picture I found in the Equestrian Center Saloon which is actually called “Saturday Night Bar” – it’s a nice large place with Wild West atmosphere overlooking the arena.
+This (above) is a picture I found in the Equestrian Center Saloon.
+It is actually called “Saturday Night Bar”.
+The bar itself is a nice large place with Wild West atmosphere overlooking the arena.
 If you come early enough before a show starts, you can get a seat right in front of the huge window to watch the arena while sipping your drink.

 The South Point Casino Arena and Equestrian center in Las Vegas is home for many events, shows and exhibitions every month, and a few are free to the public.